Register office (United Kingdom): England and Wales

-Similar rules regarding registration have applied in Scotland since 1855 and in Northern Ireland since 1845 for non-Catholic marriages and 1864 for births, deaths and all marriages.

 A register office is the office of the superintendent registrar of the district, in whose custody are all the registers dating back to 1837.
-The superintendent registrar is also responsible for conducting the legal preliminaries to marriage and conducting civil partnership ceremonies.

 Registrations are carried out by a registrar and each registration district will have one or more registrars and each may be responsible for a particular sub-district.

 Since 1994, the range of services offered by register offices has expanded so that they may now provide additional celebratory services including statutory citizenship and civil partnership ceremonies and non-statutory ceremonies such as naming and renewal of vows.
-All civil ceremonies may also take place in local approved premises, including hotels and public buildings.
+Civil ceremonies may also take place in local approved premises, including hotels and public buildings.

 On 1 December 2007, all registrars and superintendent registrars in England and Wales became employees of the local authorities providing the registration service, having been statutory officers with no legal employment status.
 This came about as a result of the Statistics and Registration Service Act 2007 following decades of campaigning by the trade unions that represented registration officers in England and Wales, the Society of Registration Officers and UNISON.

+Scotland

+In 2011, the General Register Office for Scotland was merged to form the National Records of Scotland - a department of the devolved Scottish Government - with the position of registrar general for Scotland being held by the same individual as the keeper of the Records of Scotland.

+Northern Ireland

+The General Register Office in Belfast is responsible for local register offices in Northern Ireland.

 Ireland

+As part of the United Kingdom, all of Ireland's register offices were previously organised under a General Register Office in Dublin.

 In Ireland, legislation came into force in 1845 which provided for the registration of civil marriages and for the regulation of all non-Catholic marriages.
 Roman Catholic marriages were reported to the relevant superintendent registrar.

-Equivalents outside the UK

-There is no direct equivalent in the USA, but the bureaus of vital statistics perform some similar tasks.
-In Italy the function is fulfilled by the Ufficio di Stato Civile and in Germany by the Standesamt.
+In the Republic of Ireland, a General Register Office exists as a central repository for records relating to births, stillbirths, adoptions, marriages, civil partnerships and deaths.
+Local registration takes place in HSE Civil Registration Services across the country.